genny-project/alyson-v7/README.md

 ## Legacy Layouts ( prefix: LAY_ )

 The **Legacy Layouts** are base entities created using the previous layouts system, using Json files and Data Queries.
-They are rendered using the Sublayout component.

 ## Links ( prefix: LNK_ )